Deadly defect found in another version of Takata airbags

 The company also is recalling another 34,000 323i and 328i sedans from 1999-2000 and 323Ci and 328Ci coupes from the 2000 model year.
 These cars were made from March of 1998 through March of 2000 and have inflators made at two Takata plants that could be defective.
 Satanovsky says these cars will be inspected and some could get new inflators.

-A third group of cars, just over 74,000, also are being recalled.
+A third group of cars, just over 74,000, is being recalled.
 This group includes 323i, 325i, 328i, 330i sedans from the 1999 through 2001 model years.
-They were produced from May 1999 through July of 2000 and may have had airbag inflators replaced by defective ones.
+They were produced from May 1999 through July of 2000 and may have had air bag inflators replaced by defective ones.
 They also will be inspected.

 BMW is still developing a remedy for the problem, but the company intends to replace faulty inflators with new ones.
 The company says owners will be notified when parts are available.

-Note: This story has been corrected to clarify that only about 8,000 of the recalled BMW vehicles should not be driven